johanesalxd/data-clean-room-demo/README.md

 ### Use Case 4: User Enrichment (Provider's Goal)

-The **e-wallet provider** wants to learn more about the demographics and location of their own customers who shop at this merchant.
+The **e-wallet provider** wants to learn more about their customers who shop at this merchant.

 *   **Action:** The provider joins their `provider_users` table with the merchant's `users` table.
 *   **Join Key:** `email`